Instructor: Danielle Thalman

 Classes by this instructor

-Sewing for Beginners aims to be so fun!
-In this introduction to sewing, students will make a professional-looking pillowcase to keep as they learn all about using a sewing machine: how to thread it, what in the world a bobbin is, and what all those dials and knobs do.
-They will also learn about different fabrics and cutting methods.
+Sew It Yourself aims to be so fun!
+In this introduction to sewing, students will make their own pajama pants as they learn all about using a sewing machine: how to thread it, what in the world a bobbin is, and what all those dials and knobs do.
+Basics of reading a sewing pattern, cutting out a garment, finishing seams, applying elastic, and hemming are among the skills to be covered.
+By the end of the class, students will have their very own me-made PJ pants, as well as a custom-fitted tissue paper pattern they can bring home and use to make more pants, and printed instructions for the project.
+Ages 10-15.